bunchbox/javascript-sdk/README.md

 #### Securing webhooks

-We strongly recommend to verify that requests send to your Endpoint originated from the Bunchbox servers.
+We strongly recommend to verify that requests sent to your endpoint originated from the Bunchbox servers.
 For this reason Bunchbox generates a secret key which is used to create a signature of the webhook payload.
 That signature is included in the HTTP header `X-BB-Signature`.

 The secret key can only be obtained once after the creation of the webhook.
-To regenerate it, please recreate the whole webhook.
+To regenerate it, you have to create a new webhook.

 To verify the signature of the `X-BB-Signature` header you need to create the HMAC-SHA256 hexdigest of the (stringified) payload.
 In Node.js the verification